-The Science Data Quality Assessment is a comprehensive system as it requires to monitor and assess quality of all data being collected, including raw and processed data.
-The system will collects, analyzes and records required information about the data quality and will make that information available to a variety of end users; observatory specialist, observatory scientists, downstream processing, the science planning/scheduling process and science users of the data.
+Science Data Quality Assessment is made up of a comprehensive system of tools to monitor and assess quality of all data as it is being collected including raw and processed data.
+The suite of tools have been designed to collect, analyze and record required information to assess the data quality and make that information available to a variety of end users; observatory specialist, observatory scientists, downstream processing, the science planning/scheduling process and science users of the data.

-Also, due to the fast cadence, diagnostic will heavily involve automated data analysis methods (such as data mining techniques for finding patterns in large datasets, and various machine learning regression techniques).
-But while the Science Data Quality Assessment will mostly be automated, it will also include a human-intensive components, due to the vast needs driven by the variety of end users.
+The fast cadence of data collection requires highly automated data diagnostic and analysis methods (such as data mining techniques for finding patterns in large datasets, and various machine learning regression techniques). he Science Data Quality Assessment is mostly be automated, however it includes human-intensive components allowing further investigation and visualization of SDQA status.